-Students will read works representing different literary genres, learn different approaches to their interpretation, and practice the process of literary analysis in oral and written forms, use careful reading strategies to learn about current trends in literary theory and criticism, do close reading and analysis of short stories, novels and poetry and pay attention to the relationships among author, text, reader and context in the making of meaning.
+Students will read works representing different literary genres, learn different approaches to their interpretation, and practice the process of literary analysis in oral and written forms, use careful reading strategies to learn about current trends in literary theory and criticism, do close reading and analysis of short stories, novels and poetry and pay attention to the relationships among author, text, reader, and context in the making of meaning.
+Students must maintain an 85+ average to remain in the class.